pi3d/pi3d.github.com/html/_sources/FAQ.txt

 #.
 How can I make my own EnvironmentCube images using pictures of my
     garden or school playground?

+      Option 1.
+Using an EnvironmentCube (as the question says) but see below for using a Sphere, which is probably easier.

       There are lots of ways of doing this and different software as well as special cameras.
 However this is the method I have followed using freely available software: gimp and blender (running on a 'normal'